 - Low insulation R-value.

-Roof metals minimise the midday heat gain helping you save AC energy throughout the day.
+Roof metals minimize the midday heat gain helping you save AC energy throughout the day.
 However, many systems have a dead-air space between the metal and roof deck to increase energy efficiency.

 - Minimal roof pitch